Dead Languages: How (and Why) to Learn a Dead Language

 Sanskrit is an ancient Indian language and the liturgical language of Hinduism.
 It was the lingua franca of much of the east for more than three thousand years.

-If you’re interested in learning languages like Hindi, Urdu, Punjabi, or Bengali, among others, Sanskrit could be a big help.
+If languages like Hindi, Urdu, Punjabi, or Bengali, among others, catch your attention, Sanskrit could help you learn them.
 It’s essentially the Eastern equivalent of Latin in the West and many languages in the modern world have Sanskrit roots.

 Recommended Sanskrit Resources